 I threw a ball and he brought it back while jumping with glee.
 He made stops at his scratching post and joyfully showed me how he could take several swipes at it while he was running and carrying a toy in his mouth.
 I fell in love with Bengals right then and there, and my life changed forever.

 I came home that day and told Jim I wanted a Bengal cat.
 I called a Bengal breeder that afternoon and arranged to purchase a Bengal.
 She said, “You can show this boy, and he will win for you!”
 Just like that I was introduced to cat shows!
 It was so much fun.
 When my cat won I was thrilled, and I realized what the perfect Bengal was supposed to look like, so I had to start making that perfect Bengal.
 And so our breeding program had begun.

 One beautiful October day we drove up into the mountains to experience the turning of the summer leaves to fall gold.
 We felt the gentle wind, and the Aspen trees shimmered and glittered as thought they were dipped in gold.
 They looked just like the golden glitter our Bengals have in their fur.
 Glitter is an inherited characteristic and is a hollow hair shaft that absorbs the sunlight and gives the fur a glimmering gold appearance throughout the brown fur.
 They look so alike that we named our cattery AspenGold!

-We have been breeding and showing Bengal cats for twenty-three years now, and I can say I have bred some awesome Bengal cats.
+We have been breeding and showing Bengal cats for twenty-five years now, and I can say I have bred some awesome Bengal cats.
 We have produced several Supreme Grand Champions, and it is such a thrill when we have a cat that is so striking in appearance, so wild looking, but so absolutely affectionate and loving.
 I am in love with all of them.